PIPELINE Suite, Snapshot Guide

 Facebook Lead Form Ads

-Workflows 1.1 and 1.1B.
+Workflow 1.1.
 Lead submits the form directly inside Facebook or Instagram.

 🖥️